Welshy92/wow-ah-averages/README.md

 ### **Flow Chart**

-I made a flowchart using [Lucid](https://lucid.app) to map out what I wanted to happen in the terminal.
+I made a flowchart using [LucidChart](https://lucid.app) to map out what I wanted to happen in the terminal.
 ![Picture of flowchart](/testing-images/flowchart.png)

 ### **Features**

 * User data entry for 8 different items.
+* Validation on each data entry to make sure it is a whole number above 0.
 * Data written to a google sheet.
 * Averages for each item based on the last 5 entries of the sheet is calculated and displayed to the user.